omelianlevkovych/LearningSandbox/src/AppSettingsAndSecrets/documentation.md

 To manage the user secret right click on your project and find the corresponding operation.

 Important fact is that secrets are overriten by specific environment appsettings.

+# Azure Key Vault
+- Key Vault is best for all environments other than Development.
+- Key Vault secures sensetive data (encrypted)
+- Key never leaves Vault
+- Prebuild configuration for .NET